 The good news is that anger wants you to know it is there.
 It leaves signs all over your body and mind.
 Does your heart rate rise?
 Do you clench your fists?
 Is your mind tight and filled with negative thoughts?
 Do you lean forward ready to attack?
 Think of a time when you were really angry, and try and recall the sensations and thoughts you experienced.
 With time and practice, you’ll become more in tuned with your angry feelings, and recognize your anger the moment it arrives.

-Understand your triggers – The most frequent cause of anger is someone interfering with what we are intent on doing.
+Understand your trigger – The most frequent cause of anger is someone interfering with what we are intent on doing.
 Frustration, another person’s anger, a threat of harm, being rejected, or an irritable mood during PMS, are all common triggers for anger.
 It is important for us to understand and determine for ourselves which are the hottest, most potent triggers for our anger.
 With this knowledge, over time we’ll learn to recognize our triggers, re-evaluate the situations, and diffuse our angry feelings before they are out of control.

 Reappraise other people’s intention – If we think someone’s interference with our intention is deliberate, not incidental or required, if it appears that the interfering person chose to interfere with us, then our anger may grow stronger.
 Anger by its nature needs a target to attack.
 And this target is often the person who we are in conflict with.